caffeine01/Homework/Physics/Particles and Radiation/Hadrons and Leptons.md

 Kaons (K-mesons) are heavier and more unstable than pions.
 There are $K^+$ and $K^0$ kaons.
 Kaons have a very short lifetime and will decay into pions.

+### Detection of mesons
+High energy particles from space called cosmic rats are constantly hitting the earth.
+Cosmic rays often interact with molecules from the atmosphere and produce 'showers' of lots of high-energy particles, including pions and kaons.
+These are known as cosmic ray showers.
+You can observe the tracks of these particles with a cloud chamber.
+Cosmic ray showers can be detected using two Geiger counters placed one above the other, separated by lead which absorbs stray radiation.
+If both counters detect radiation simultaneously, then it is very likely that a particle from a cosmic ray show has been detected (rather than random noise or background radiation).

+## Hadron properties summary
+Hadrons are categorised into two separate groups, the baryons and the mesons.
+The baryons contain the nucleons (proton, neutron) and others.